pivotal/docs-tap/tanzu-build-service/install-airgapped.hbs.md

 ## <a id='DeprecatedFeatures'></a> Deprecated Features

-* The (legacy) CNB BOM format is deprecated, but enabled by default in TBS.
+* The (legacy) CNB BOM format is deprecated, but is enabled by default in TBS.
 Support can be disabled manually by adding `include_legacy_bom=false` to your `tbs-values.yml` file.

 ## <a id='tbs-offline-install-package'></a> Install the Tanzu Build Service package